18mr/18mr/releases/_posts/2017-03-20-now-hiring-campaigner.md

 ## About 18MR.org
 18MR.org was founded to promote AAPI civic engagement, influence and movement by leveraging the power of technology and social media.
 For the past four years, we've convened a network of creative, tech-savvy, and passionate individuals and organizations working in and with AAPI communities in every U.S. state and territory.

 Our theory of change involves empowering AAPI communities from within while cultureshifting the perspectives of those outside our communities.
-We work on a wide variety of projects, including year-round civic activity locally and nationally; campaigns to hold corporations accountable; build interracial coalitions; and develop our shared identities through popular culture and online engagement.
+We work on a wide variety of projects, including year-round civic activity locally and nationally; campaigns to hold corporations accountable; building interracial coalitions; and developing our shared identities through popular culture and online engagement.

 We’re agile, inspired, and create opportunities by bringing diverse partners into unlikely coalitions.
 21st century community power can be built through smart tech and good organizing, and our campaign wins and vision are testament to how we can bring them together to advance rights and justice in our communities, in our country, in our nations of origins, and beyond.